In Australia, termination of a contract can be carried out:

 Does insolvency of any party result in the termination of a contract?

-Contracts are not automatically terminated in case of insolvency under Australian law.
+Contracts are not automatically terminated where there is insolvency of a party under Australian law.
 A statutory stay on enforcement of contractual rights against a company is applicable for contracts entered into after 1 July 2018, where the company enters into an arrangement or proposes to enter an arrangement in order to avoid insolvency.
 Similarly, where an agent, receiver or mortgagee is appointed to the property of the company, or if the company enters into administration, the stay is implemented.
-However, rights of set off, rights to performance or enforcing performance, rights of assignment or novation, and rights to payment under an indemnity, are exempted from the stay.
+However, rights of set off, rights to performance or enforcing performance, rights of assignment or novation and rights to payment under an indemnity, are exempt from the stay.

 What are the consequences of force majeure?

-The concept of force majeure (“act of god” events) is not acceptable under common law and parties wishing to make provision for same must include specific terms in their contract.
+The concept of force majeure (“act of god” events) is not accepted at common law and parties wishing to make provision for same must include specific terms in their contract.
 The event(s) must be well defined in the contract and must be beyond the control of both the parties.
-If such a clause is added to a contract, it is strongly recommended that the conditions, obligations and restrictions relating to such event(s) are specified to avoid any related dispute arising in the future.
+If such a clause is added to a contract, it is strongly recommended that the conditions, obligations and restrictions relating to such event(s) are specified to mitigate any related dispute arising in the future.